Aptitude test Master

 Applicants will be informed by post of the results of the pre-selection process.

-All other applicants whose leaving certificates do not fulfill the conditions stated above, or whose leaving certificates have not arrived by the application deadline, will receive a written invitation to the aptitude test (see above).
+All other applicants whose leaving certificates do not fulfill the conditions stated above, will receive a written invitation to the aptitude test (see above).

 3. Proof of English Language Skills